 Enterprise customers can benefit from Single Sign-on to prevent unauthorized users from accessing your knowledge base.
 Audit logs provide a detailed overview of the activity of knowledge base users making changes to the knowledge base.

-Role-based access control means you can manage how users are accessing the content, down to project, language and version level.
+Role-based access control means you can manage how users are accessing the content, down to project, language, and version level.

 It’s easy for users to manage content, and to provide an easily searchable knowledge base for end users.
 Integrate with Slack, Microsoft Team, Chrome, Zendesk, Freshdesk, Zapier and many more.
-You can integrate your knowledge base with any other product using Java Script Snippet.
-When you adopt Document360, you need look no further for your documentation needs.
+You can integrate your knowledge base with any other product using JavaScript Snippet.
+When you adopt Document360, you need to look no further for your documentation needs.

 User opinion about Document360

 As a project implementation manager, I was struggling to build a share link which can be accessed internally within my team.
-While checking for a good platform, I have seen wonderful reviews about Document360.
-I always wanted to try before any purchase, then I have seen great offer to try their trial service for 14 days with no credit card details!!
+While checking for a good platform, I saw wonderful reviews about Document360.
+I always wanted to try before any purchase, then I have seen a great offer to try their trial service for 14 days with no credit card details!!
 This shows their confidence in their wonderful service.
-I started with trail and purchased their services.
+I started with Trail and purchased their services.
 I am still using Document 360 to upload all my WIP reports and new updates which needs to be shared within my team.
-I also appreciate your wonderful customer service whenever I was in a need of.
+I also appreciate your wonderful customer service whenever I was in need of.
 Keep up your fabulous service and I am recommending to all who are in my professional circle.

 Source: G2 Crowd